mattanapol-nocnoc/LaVague/docs/docs/contributing/general.md

 Your local package will automatically be updated with you latest local file modifications so you can easily test your changes as you work.

-!!!
-"LaVague package structure"
+!!! note "LaVague package structure"

-    Note, LaVague is split into various sub-packages to ease issues relating to dependency conflicts.
+    LaVague is split into various sub-packages to ease issues relating to dependency conflicts.

     The LaVague repo is made up of many subpackages.
 If you are modifying a subpackage outside of our default `lavague.core` package such as `lavague.gradio`, you will need to run `poetry install` within this specific folder to see your changes.